moorepants/dissertation/systemidentification.rst

 Kooijman
 ~~~~~~~~

-My colleague at Delft, Jodi Kooijman, has worked on experimental validation of
+Jodi Kooijman has worked on experimental validation of the benchmark bicycle
-the benchmark bicycle [Meijaard2007]_ linear equations of motion for a
+[Meijaard2007]_ linear equations of motion for a riderless bicycle
-riderless bicycle [Kooijman2006]_, [Kooijman2008]_, [Kooijman2009]_.
-His
+[Kooijman2006]_, [Kooijman2008]_, [Kooijman2009]_.
+His instrumented bicycle
-instrumented bicycle measured the steer angle, forward speed, roll rate, and
+measured the steer angle, forward speed, roll rate, and yaw rate.
+Due to the
-yaw rate.
-Due to the fact that the bicycle can be stable at certain speeds he
+fact that the bicycle can be stable at certain speeds he was able to launch the
-was able to launch the bicycle in and around the stable speed range and perturb
+bicycle in and around the stable speed range and perturb the bicycle with a
-the bicycle with a lateral unmeasured impulse and record the stable decay in
+lateral unmeasured impulse and record the stable decay in the steer, roll and
-the steer, roll and yaw rates.
-The post perturbation time histories of the
+yaw rates.
+The post perturbation time histories of the measured signals
-measured signals provided nice decaying oscillations and curves could be fit to
+provided nice decaying oscillations and curves could be fit to find both the
-find both the time constant and frequency of oscillation.
-These were then
+time constant and frequency of oscillation.
+These were then compared to the
-compared to the predicted weave response based on the first principle model
+predicted weave response based on the first principle model numerically
-numerically populated with measured physical parameters of the bicycle.
-He
+populated with measured physical parameters of the bicycle.
+He found good
-found good prediction abilities of the weave mode between 4 and 6 m/s.
-The
+prediction abilities of the weave mode between 4 and 6 m/s.
+The "goodness" of
-"goodness" of fit were gaged by visual inspection with no uncertainty estimates
+fit were gaged by visual inspection with no uncertainty estimates in the models
-in the models or the results from the dynamic measurements.
-The method was not
+or the results from the dynamic measurements.
+The method was not able to
-able to predict the heavily damped caster mode nor the capsize mode.
+predict the heavily damped caster mode nor the capsize mode.
 He also
 demonstrated that the measured dynamics were the same when the experiments were
 performed on a treadmill.